Guest post by Hagan Blount.

 I don't think they're screwed, I think they're just lazy and won't put in the time they need doing stuff for free or for little pay to build their resume, they want to wait for something that's “worth it.”
 When you're just starting out, you really can't select the publications in which you'd like to be featured.
 The easiest way to do this is to start small and work up.
 I'm not saying you can't write “To Kill A Mockingbird” and win a Pulitzer in your first foray, but this way is just easier.

 On a project I did in January, I started connecting with all the food bloggers in Manhattan.
 I started by accepting anyone who wanted to join, and in the end, I had a critical mass that got press from the most popular food news sites in Manhattan and two of the top five local food bloggers.

 So, how do you go about finding the most popular bloggers in your niche?
 Here's how I did it:

 - Ask the fans – Find some fan/help forums on the subject you're into and ask them who they read.
 Who are their favorites?
 If you're really into your subject, you'll get some research done in the meantime by reading some new perspectives on your field.

-- Blogrolls - Look on the most popular sites in your niche and see who they link to – talk to those people!
+- Blogrolls – Look on the most popular sites in your niche and see who they link to – talk to those people!
 Add them to lists, follow, RT, and mention them on Twitter, like them on Facebook.
 Tim Ferriss said that one extremely helpful way he got noticed early was by finding the thought-leaders in his field, looking at each of their blogrolls, and sending each of them advance copies of his book to review.
-When twenty of the people that you’re reading tell you to read something, you’re going to read it!
+When twenty of the people who you're reading tell you to read something, you're going to read it!